 Content Blocking, aka Enhanced Tracking Protection features with the Firefox Privacy settings that let you create an ads-free environment while surfing the web.
 It blocks the misleading content and the ad tracker that is essentially used for mining your browsing data.

-- Launch Firefox Browser on the computer.
+- Launch the Firefox browser on the computer.

 - Click on More to open the menu list.